 Not everyone is suitable to become a bone donor.
-For example, you should not donate bone if you have had certain illnesses, such as cancer.
+For example, you would not be able to donate bone if you have had certain illnesses, such as cancer.
 We also need to know if you may have infections such as HIV/AIDS, Hepatitis or Human T-lymphotropic Virus (HTLV).

-Information on your health, travel and lifestyle history will help us work out whether you can become a bone donor.
+Information on your health, travel and lifestyle history would help us decide whether you could become a bone donor.